Mattymat123/kkuc_app/KKUCAssistant/docs/INGESTION_README.md

 ### OpenRouter/Claude API errors
 - Check your OpenRouter API key is valid
 - Ensure you have sufficient credits on OpenRouter
-- The pipeline uses Claude Sonnet 4.5 and Claude 3.5 Haiku through OpenRouter
+- The pipeline uses Claude Haiku 4.5 and Claude 3.5 Haiku through OpenRouter

 ### Cohere API errors
 - Check your Cohere API key is valid